Travel To Tokyo - frequently asked questions

 Only teachers/school staff registered on Get Set can set up teams and you will need to be logged in to create/manage a team.
 There is no limit to the number of teams in a school, and you can add, edit, deactivate and re-activate teams.
 All teams will be displayed on your School Dashboard, and each team will have its own dashboard showing the combined activity of all team members.

-What if I can’t find my school?
+How do I find my school?

 How do I log my activity?